Attraction 10 / 31

 Pond in Wallenstein Garden, Prague

-At the east end of the garden is the impressive, 30 meter (almost 100 ft) high Sala Terrena.
-It has three large arches and is decorated with frescoes.
+At the east end of the garden is the impressive Sala Terrena.
+This 30-meter-high (almost 100 ft.) loggia has three large arches and is decorated with frescoes.
 Nearby is a wall with fake stalactites, supposedly resembling a large cave.
-At the other end of the garden is a large pond with a central islet featuring a marble fountain with a statues of Hercules, also sculpted by Adriaen de Vries.
+At the other end of the garden is a large pond with a central islet featuring a marble fountain with a statue of Hercules, also sculpted by Adriaen de Vries.

 The garden of the Wallenstein palace is open for visitors and free of charge.